-As at 30 June 2023, the DC Section's fund range comprised funds with charges (Total Expense Ratios) ranging from 0.12% per year to 1.29 % per year, which depend on the asset class and the type of management that is deployed.
-The Fund also complied with regulations on charge controls over the year to 30 June 2023.
-The Trustees can confirm that the Default Investment Option, and all other funds identified as 'additional defaults' earlier in this Statement, remain within the charge cap of 0.75% p.a. of funds under management.
+As at 30 June 2024, the DC Section's fund range comprised funds with charges ranging from 0.3% per year to 1.29 % per year, which depend on the asset class and the type of management that is deployed.
+The Fund also complied with regulations on charge controls over the year to 30 June 2024.
+The Trustees can confirm that the default investment option, and all other funds identified as 'additional defaults' earlier in this Statement, remain within the charge cap of 0.75% p.a. of funds under management.

-For the year ending 30 June 2023, the Default Investment Option was the Drawdown Lifestyle Strategy, which consisted of the Moderate Growth Fund and the LGIM Sterling Liquidity Fund.
-The Total Expense Ratios varied from 0.13 to 0.66% p.a. throughout the Drawdown Lifestyle Strategy.
-For the year ending 30 June 2023, the Legacy Default Option(Annuity Lifestyle strategy) consisted of the Moderate Growth Fund and the Defensive Fund.
-The Total Expense Ratios varied from 0.15 to 0.66% p.a. throughout the Annuity Lifestyle Strategy.
-The other additional default funds Total Expense Ratios are listed in the table below.
+For the year ending 30 June 2024, the default investment option was the Drawdown Lifestyle Strategy, which consisted of the Moderate Growth Fund and the LGIM Sterling Liquidity Fund.
+The Total Expense Ratios varied from 0.51 to 0.67% p.a. throughout the Drawdown Lifestyle Strategy.

+For the year ending 30 June 2024, the Legacy Default Option (Annuity Lifestyle strategy) consisted of the Moderate Growth Fund and the Defensive Fund.
+The Total Expense Ratios varied from 0.15% p.a. to 0.67% p.a. throughout the Annuity Lifestyle Strategy.
+Charges for the other additional default funds are listed in the table below.